 Categorize Chores According to Weekly and Daily Priorities

-While drawing up your chore list, make sure to categorize chores according to chores that are to be done on a daily basis and those that need to be done on a weekly basis.
+While drawing up your chore list and routine, make sure to categorize chores according to chores that are to be done on a daily basis and those that need to be done on a weekly basis.
 This way you do not leave out any chores and you also prioritize chores according to the time limit set for them to be completed.
 Mark your chores as ‘W’ for weekly and ‘D’ for daily to avoid confusion.

 Decide upon a Suitable Time for Getting Cleaning Done